eclipse-vertx/vert.x/wsver-0002/core_manual_java.md

 ### Closing the client

-Once you have finished with an HTTP client, you should close it:
+Any HTTP clients created in a verticle are automatically closed for you when the verticle is stopped, however if you want to close it explicitly you can:

     client.close();